Fra146/owd-about/README.md

 # About module for OWD Client
-> The about module for OWD Client add a
+> The about module for OWD Client add a simple "About" Window

 ## Quick install